Jamesdai05/Blog_app/readme.md

 - Popup the reminder message when the username/password is wrong
 - Password confirmation for the registration page can be added.
 - Post edit routes can add the image upload.
-- Link the user and posts 2 models collection (not done)
+- Link the user and posts 2 models/collections (Not Done).